chenhengwei1999/ISSPA/docs/source/index.rst

 **ISSPA has the following features:**

-- Some baseline solutions for autonomous driving.
+- A collection of baseline solutions for autonomous driving.

 - Cloud platform that supports the remote use of physical vehicles.

 .. figure:: imgs/isspa_overview.jpg
-   :alt: ISSPA Overview
+   :alt: Overview of the ISSPA architecture.
    :align: center

    **Overview of ISSPA**